Beurre monté

 Butter is an emulsion of about 2% milk solids, 80% milk fats (clarified butter), and about 18% water.
 At 70 °C, butter normally breaks down into its components parts, but in a beurre monté, the butter is heated in such a way that the butter can stay emulsified even up to 82–88 °C. It can then be used in many ways, including as a sauce, as an ingredient for other sauces, as a poaching medium, or as a resting medium for cooked meat.

-To make a beurre monté, boil a very small quantity of water, i.e. 15–60 ml (1–4 tablespoons).
-Once water has come to a boil, turn the heat down and start whisking the cold butter into the water, one or two chunks at a time.
-Add more butter whenever the chunks have melted.
+To make beurre monté, a very small quantity of water is boiled, i.e. 15–60 ml (1–4 tablespoons).
+Once water has come to a boil, the heat is turned down and cold butter is whisked into the water, one or two chunks at a time, adding more butter whenever the chunks have melted.
 Once the emulsion is started, more butter can be added at a time.
-Continue adding butter while whisking until one has the desired quantity of beurre monté.
+Butter is continued to be added while whisking until the desired quantity of beurre monté is produced.
 The beurre monté must then be held warm, but under 88 °C or else it will break.